Örebro SK: Established in Allsvenskan (1960–1978)

 Örebro SK returned to Allsvenskan in 1960 after defeating IFK Kristianstad and IFK Luleå in the play-off.
 The same year the club sold its stadium Eyravallen to the municipality of Örebro.

 The club won the bronze medal in 1961 after finishing fourth.
 The derby against rivals Degerfors IF was attended by 20,066 spectators, which still stands as club record.
 In 1962 the club finished sixth position and Orvar Bergmark left the club to join AS Roma.

+Örebro SK Game In The Late 1970s.

 After finishing eighth both in 1963 and in 1964, sixth in 1965 and seventh in 1966, Örebro SK were an established mid table team but in 1967 they won their second bronze medal.
 After a good start but a poor following season the team had to settle with the fifth spot in 1968 but in 1969 they were close to win Stora Silvret (eng: big silver, runners-up) but just missed after losing the last game of the season.
 Instead, they finished fifth yet again in the very tight race for silver.

 In 1970 the club was close to relegation, but stayed up after defeating the previous year's champions IFK Göteborg 1–0, sending the champions down to Division 2 instead.
 The game became known as the first instance of hooliganism in Sweden.
 Disgruntled IFK Göteborg fans stormed the pitch and removed the goal posts.
 Between 1971 and 1976 were stuck in the mid- to bottom range of Allsvenskan.
 In 1977 Örebro was close to relegation but secured a continued spell in the top flight in the last game of the season.
 That only lasted for one more year.
 After 18 straight seasons in Allsvenskan, Örebro was relegated to Division 2 in 1978.